 Following the popularity of these maps and a clear request from Lumion’s customers, Lumion 10.3 came out with the import your own displacement map feature.
 Now, it’s easier than ever for architects, no matter their experience with 3D rendering, to instantly breathe life into all of the materials in their projects.

-Where you can find displacement maps for use in Lumion?
+Where can you find displacement maps for use in Lumion?

 Even if you’ve never used a displacement map before, adding them to your Lumion project’s materials is a simple and rewarding experience.